Difference between a Good Life Coach and a Great Life Coach

 Why questions are helpful in discovering our true intentions of pursuing a particular goal, which in turn can be very uplifting and drive us to achieve our goals.

-Yet, when we are dealing with problem behaviors, asking why questions are akin to going down a rabbit-hole
+Yet, when we are dealing with problem behaviours, asking why questions are akin to going down a rabbit-hole

 “Why do you think you procrastinate so much?”